-Hosted by Five Rivers Environmental Education Center
+Hosted by Five Rivers Environmental Education Center in Delmar, NY

-For more information or to register, contact Five Rivers at 518-475-0291 or e-mail Five Rivers at firstname.lastname@example.org.
+For more information, contact Five Rivers at 518-475-0291 or e-mail Five Rivers at firstname.lastname@example.org.

 sampling river macroinvertebrates

-Hosted by Reinstein Woods Nature Preserve & Environmental Education Center
+Hosted by Reinstein Woods Nature Preserve & Environmental Education Center in Depew, NY

-For more information, call 716-683-5959 or email Reinstein Woods Nature Preserve.
+For more information, call 716-683-5959 or email Reinstein Woods Nature Preserve at email@example.com.

 Bronx Summer Teacher Institute: Exploring Bronx Forests